V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkianza : pride / rat species

-– nkianzuka : hope, arrangement
+– nkianzuka : hope, expectation, agreement, settlement, understanding

-– nkiata : order, ordinance, arrangement
+– nkiata : order, prescription, agreement, settlement, understanding

-– nkiela : daylight, fine weather
+– nkiela : daylight, fine weather / bad smell, bad odour

 – nkielo : fruit picking / fountain, funnel made with a calabash